Battle Birds

-Battle Birds was an American air-war pulp magazine, published by Popular Publications.
-It was launched at the end of 1932, but did not sell well, and in 1934 the publisher turned it into an air-war hero pulp titled Dusty Ayres and His Battle Birds, with Robert Sidney Bowen, an established pulp writer, providing a lead novel each month, and also writing the short stories that filled out the issue.
+Battle Birds was an American air-war pulp magazine published by Popular Publications from 1932 to 1935 and from 1940 to 1944.

+It was launched at the end of 1932, but did not sell well, and in 1934 the publisher turned it into an air-war hero pulp titled Dusty Ayres and His Battle Birds.
+Robert Sidney Bowen, an established pulp writer, provided the lead novel each month, and also wrote the short stories that filled out the issue.
+All of the cover art was painted by Frederick Blakeslee.
 Bowen's stories were set in the future, with the United States menaced by an Asian empire called the Black Invaders.
-The change was not a success, and after a year Bowen wrote a novel in which, unusually for pulp fiction, Dusty Ayres finally defeated the invaders, and the magazine ceased publication.
-It restarted in 1940, again under the original title, Battle Birds, and lasted for another four years.
+The change was not successful enough to be extended beyond the initial plan of a year, and Bowen wrote a novel in which, unusually for pulp fiction, Dusty Ayres finally defeated the invaders, to end the series.
+The magazine ceased publication with the July/August 1935 issue.

+It restarted in 1940, under the original title, Battle Birds, and lasted for another four years.

-Publication history and contents
+Publication history

-In the summer of 1927, Aviation Stories and Mechanics was launched.
-It was the first magazine to specialize in fiction about flying, and pulp magazine historian Robert Sampson suggests that Charles Lindbergh's recent flight across the Atlantic was part of the reason for public interest in aviation.
-Other magazines quickly appeared, including Air Stories and Wings.
-These focused on adventure stories involving flying.
-The first magazine to concentrate on aerial warfare was War Birds, which appeared in early 1928.
-In 1930 Popular Publications was started by Harry Steeger and Harold Goldsmith, launching four pulp magazines that year, one of which was an air-war pulp titled Battle Aces.
+In mid-1927, Aviation Stories and Mechanics was launched.
+It was the first magazine to specialize in fiction about flying, and pulp magazine historian Robert Sampson suggests that Charles Lindbergh's flight across the Atlantic in May that year was part of the reason for public interest in aviation.
+Other similar magazines quickly appeared, including Air Stories and Wings, which focused on adventure stories involving flying.
+The first magazine to concentrate on aerial warfare was Dell Magazine's War Birds, which appeared in early 1928.
+In 1930 Popular Publications was started by Harry Steeger and Harold Goldsmith; the new company launched four pulp magazines that year, one of which was an air-war pulp titled Battle Aces.
 In 1932 they added a second title, Battle Birds, with the first issue dated December 1932.

-In late 1933 Battle Aces was relaunched as a hero pulp titled G-8 and His Battle Aces, with the lead novels all written by a single author, Robert J. Hogan.
+In late 1933, Battle Aces was relaunched as a hero pulp titled G-8 and His Battle Aces, with the lead novels written by a single author, Robert J. Hogan.
+Robert Sidney Bowen, a pulp writer who was selling war fiction prolifically to multiple pulp magazines in the early 1930s, met with Steeger for lunch in 1933.
+Bowen was finding it tiresome to quickly write story after story with a different setting for each one, and told Steeger he wanted to be the author of a hero pulp magazine, like Hogan.
+Steeger agreed, and over lunch they settled on changing Battle Birds, which was selling poorly, to a hero pulp with Bowen as the author.
+They agreed on a year's trial, and for the run to be extended if the magazine sold well.